jhpyle/docassemble/_docs/fields.md

 required: False
 {% endhighlight %}

+<a name="pen color"></a>By default, the color of the signature is
+black.
+To use a different color, set `pen color` to a valid [CSS color].
+This example uses a blue color.

+{% include side-by-side.html demo="signature-blue" %}

+[Mako] can be used when specifying a `pen color`.

 # <a name="general"></a>Generalizing questions

 **docassemble** lets you write a single question that can be re-used